Video Presentation - 2

 Use of endovac under 1000 grams babies with Esophageal Atresia

-MM Urquizo Lino, J Camacho
+Marcelo Mauricio Urquizo Lino, Joaquin Camacho

 Department of Pediatric Surgery, Hospital Italiano de Buenos Aires, Buenos Aires, Argentina